Help your loved ones whip up a delight in the kitchen with one of these gifts that will take their cooking game to the next level.

-As while cooking is an intuitive process it also helps to have a few guidelines to follow, at least at first.
+As while cooking is an intuitive process, it also helps to have a few guidelines to follow, at least at first.

-And if you want a cover-all type of cookbook to give then how about the Joy Of Cooking.
+And if you want a cover-all type of cookbook to give them, then how about the Joy Of Cooking.

-So, whatever they want to cook they're guaranteed to find a few gems in here.
+So, whatever they want to cook, they're guaranteed to find a few gems in here.

 Which leads us onto the next gift idea.

-20. Hedley & Bennett Derby Classic Apron
+22. A Hedley & Bennett Chef's Apron

 The last gift idea for home cooks on this list is a true kitchen essential.

-So, it's a healthier and safer way to cook.
+Making it a healthier and safer way to cook.

-And an apron can make a really nice gift especially if you get them a stylish one such as those in the Hedley & Bennett range.
+So an apron can make a really nice gift, especially if you get them a stylish one, such as those in the Hedley & Bennett range.